Regulations Governing Payment of Fees and Charges

 - Students who do not attend a paper in which they have formally accepted a place will be liable for payment of the fees for that paper, unless the withdrawal procedures as detailed in the Change of Enrolment Regulations 2012 are followed.

-- Unless the Chief Financial Officer determines otherwise, where a student defaults on a payment and does not pay the outstanding amount within 28 days of the due date that student’s enrolment will be cancelled.
+- Unless the Director of Finance determines otherwise, where a student defaults on a payment and does not pay the outstanding amount within 28 days of the due date that student’s enrolment will be cancelled.

 - Cancellation of a student’s enrolment does not discharge any outstanding debt.

-- Unless special arrangements are agreed by the Chief Financial Officer, the following penalties apply in addition to the cancellation of the student’s enrolment while a debt remains outstanding:
+- Unless special arrangements are agreed by the Director of Finance, the following penalties apply in addition to the cancellation of the student’s enrolment while a debt remains outstanding:

 - the student is not entitled to use the Library, attend lectures, participate in laboratory classes, or otherwise make use of university facilities